EST-Ben/codexrepos/LOCAL_DEV.md

   `API_URL` before invoking `serve_app.bat`.
 - When switching Python versions, recreate the `conda` environment so compiled dependencies remain in sync.
+- `404 /api/machines` in the app almost always means the backend isn't running with the `/api` prefix.
+Double-check that `uvicorn server.main:app` is started (the provided scripts already set this up) and that you're pointing the client at `http://<LAN-IP>:8000` or `http://localhost:8000`.
+- "Failed to parse URL from http://<LAN-IP>:8000" indicates the placeholder hasn't been replaced.
+  Re-run the Expo launcher with your actual LAN IP (e.g., `http://192.168.1.50:8000`) or change it to `http://localhost:8000` if you're only testing in a local browser.
+- CORS errors in development mean the browser is reaching a different host than the API – ensure the Expo app and backend share the same base URL.
+In production, configure `ALLOWED_ORIGINS` with your deployed web origin instead of using `*`.
+- If Expo warns about dependency versions, run `npx expo install` once in `app/`, then align TypeScript and React types via `npm i -D typescript@~5.3.3 @types/react@~18.2.79` and install `@react-native-async-storage/async-storage@1.23.1`.
+- `ModuleNotFoundError: server` means `PYTHONPATH` isn't pointed at the repo root.
+The helper scripts do this automatically, but if you launch Uvicorn manually set `set PYTHONPATH=%CD%` (Windows) or `export PYTHONPATH=$PWD` (macOS/Linux) first.

 Refer to `README.md` for a high-level overview and `CHANGELOG.md` for the list of recent fixes.